Artisans

 Massimiliano Morelli

 A former lithographer, Massimiliano Morelli has transformed his passion for design into a journey of craftsmanship and experimentation.
 Since 2015, he has been creating handmade furniture and home accessories, constantly exploring new materials and inspired by the organic beauty of the sea.
-The sea urchin, his recurring muse, guides his artistic vision and shapes his creations.

 Discover More